Jcarbonell04/RGB-Reader/ProjectProposal.md

 The display to the user will be a standard [SSD1306 128x64 I2C OLED display](https://www.amazon.ca/IZOKEE-Display-SSD1306-Raspberry-Yellow-Blue-IIC/dp/B076PNP2VD/ref=sr_1_4?crid=YXRJPVLMW9EL&dib=eyJ2IjoiMSJ9.OiybhU4XaNG6ShwJSbKTDJvkYVE5uWbfoGIpsV5YLpBxJZDEaTAqdDtPy0tWRoJ52zOXuq_cxh_j7TJz6rQsvuurKs-8koC1GKyBl8pSYDMVw_H9vG4T5x3UwTL4c-0G3metweLWxYmtzTT2dfp_ICcF3H6XFZ6SrumeL0oEe4TA_5mWreyuYLR2lQpLqmIKqqdcu85n4UoGaor2EPOOpFk7buL7VHgKdXirYBa8lvgnERpXD73-6vSLab_szAls09LM63wOs_da7XiV6JCm6I8Yke89vqq1vI80AT_NoQA.8lL2_YlI-GB7R8w4wl2GavAd1IDedNfI48C0q6DILyc&dib_tag=se&keywords=ssd1306&qid=1757697723&s=electronics&sprefix=ssd1306%2Celectronics%2C93&sr=1-4).
 I will be leveraging the libraries resourced from the class BrightSpace.

 Supply Voltage: The logic and I2C interface for the SSD1306 typically operate at 3.3V or 5V.
 Panel Voltage: The OLED panel itself requires a higher voltage, usually between 7V and 15V, to light  the pixels.
+(STILL IT ONLY NEEDS 5V)
 Onboard Circuitry: Many SSD1306 boards include an integrated charge pump or boost regulator, which takes the input voltage and generates the higher voltage needed by the panel.

 This device doesn't really need to be portable, so I can power it using a micro usb.
-However, I will still do research for the power options.

 **Research**

 Things I don't know, that I will need to do research on:
 - Using [SEGGER](https://www.segger.com/downloads/embedded-studio/), I haven't done it before.
 I will need to refer to some tutorials to get started.
 - I have briefly looked at the TCS34725, all I saw was that it was poplular, uses I<sup>2</sup>C too.
 There are many resources on the internet for this specific sensor which gives me more confidence
-- MAYBE look into a portable power supply, research more about LiPO batteries
+- I will need to research how to implement a micro usb plug in for my design.
+I will need it to program and power my microcontroller

 **Proof of Concept**

 For my proof-of-life build, I will be using a development board that fits into a breadboard.
 I have chosen the presxisting [NUCLEO-G031K8](https://www.digikey.ca/en/products/detail/stmicroelectronics/NUCLEO-G031K8/10321671?s=N4IgTCBcDaIHIFcDGAbApgewAQHEAMAzAIwgC6AvkA) for my build.
 This will be powered with a USB connector from a host pc.
 I probably have a cable for this at home